 We won't take any payments until we first notify you of the date and the amount.

 We'll collect payments by direct debit or from a credit card or debit card that our bank, Westpac, securely stores.
-Please note that there's a 1% fee for card payments.
-Bpay is also available and doesn't attract a fee.

 If you have a smart meter, we'll suggest you set up a direct debit so you can pay automatically each month once we know exactly how much energy you used.
 We'll always tell you the amount before taking any payment.